marekrei/semgraph/README.md

 This software is distributed under the GNU Affero General Public License version 3.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 The authors are not responsible for how it performs (or doesn't).
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+If you wish to use this software under a different license, feel free to contact me.